 Can we convert arbitrary or legacy programs to hardware ?
 Not very well in general.

-Can we write new C programs that compile to good hardware ?
+Can we write new HLL programs that compile to good hardware ?
 Yes.
 But we must stick to the supported subset for synthesis.

 Typical HLS restrictions: